wix/import-cost/packages/coc-import-cost/README.md

 ## Requirements

-This is an extension for [coc.nvim](https://github.com/neoclide/coc.nvim) and requires that it be installed first.
+- This is an extension for [coc.nvim](https://github.com/neoclide/coc.nvim) and requires that it be installed first.
+- Your project must use webpack already, i.e.: it won't work with a pure Node project.

 ## Installation